 Jackpots are paid when quads 8’s is beaten by higher than quad 8’s and both hands meet the qualifying criteria.

 A qualifying hand must be the players best possible five (5) card hand both hole cards in each players hand must be used in making the best possible five (5) card hand.
 (If the qualifying hand is four-of-a-kind, two (2) of the four cards must be from the players private two (2) card hand.
 Kickers in the hole cards will not be considered as part of the qualifying hand.

 ♠ Cascades Casino Management reserves the right to declare a jackpot hand null and void during the round of play, if the rules of the game are not in accordance with the approved rules of play.

 Membership has its rewards!

 Becoming an Encore Rewards member is free and easy.
-Just visit Cascade Casino Kamloops’ Guest Services desk, present your valid ID, and we’ll sign you up for a membership that’s as good as gold.
+Just visit Cascades Casino Kamloops’ Guest Services desk, present your valid ID, and we’ll sign you up for a membership that’s as good as gold.